-There may also be requirements for what you need to send and how you make the request for service, as well as requirements as to the language that the documents have to be written in.
+There may be requirements for what you need to send and how you make the request for service.
+There may also be requirements about the language that the documents have to be written in.
 Getting legal advice will help you figure out these requirements.

 For information about which countries have signed on to the Convention, service requirements, and the location of Central Authorities, click here.